WebDNA

 npm run build

-Copy this prompt into Claude Code, Cursor, Windsurf, ChatGPT, Copilot, or any AI coding assistant to set up WebDNA automatically.
+For simple projects where everything should be visible to AI.
+Copy into Claude Code, Cursor, Windsurf, ChatGPT, Copilot, or any AI tool:

 {